 The NAIA registration process for international athletes requires recruits to take a few extra steps, including:

-• International student-athletes must have their NAIA coach add them to the short list as soon as possible.
+• Ask your NAIA coach to add you to the short list as early as possible.

 How much does it cost to sign up for the NAIA Eligibility Center?